kelloggm/object-construction-checker/README.md

 You can use any build system supported by the
 [Checker Framework](https://checkerframework.org/manual/#external-tools).
-The following example uses Gradle, which is the recommended build system.

 If you are checking code that uses Lombok, there are [additional requirements](#for-lombok-users).
 Lombok support is only maintained for Gradle projects.